KennethThNg/RoadSegmentation/README.md

    - `groundtruth`: the groundtruth images provided by the CrowdAI dataset in **training_zip**
    - `images`: the satelite training images provided by the CrowdAI dataset in **training_zip**.

-The training and test data are available for download at the CrowdAI-platform and we therefore chose not to upload it as part of the submission.
+The training and test data are available for download at the CrowdAI-platform at this ([Link](https://www.crowdai.org/challenges/epfl-ml-road-segmentation/dataset_files "Link") and we therefore chose not to upload it as part of the submission.

 - the folder `report` contains one item: